 - Process—Messages added to Process Server Log from a process using the Process Server Log Comment system service

-- All—All services are shown
+- All—All the services

 The console records the User/IP address when a purge or scheduling request occurs.
 An application server may have its own method.
 Here, for example, is what might be shown for Tomcat: https://tomcat.apache.org/tomcat-7.0-doc/api/org/apache/catalina/valves/RemoteIpValve.html.